 First things first

-The way you can be most helpful to your movers on moving day, is to let them do their job!
-When you hire professional moves, you’ve agreed to work with trained professionals who have many, many moves under their belt.
+The way you can be most helpful to your movers on moving day is to let them do their job!
+When you hire professional movers, you’ve agreed to work with trained professionals who have many, many moves under their belt.
 This isn’t their first rodeo!
 As long as your fragile items are marked, you should be good to go.
 Take a step back and take a deep breath.
 There’s no need to micromanage this process.